 3.)
 One-ticket ETF solutions

 It’s never been easier to build an extremely low cost and globally diversified portfolio with just one investment product.
-The one-ticket ETF solution was first introduced to Canada last year by Vanguard.
-Since then, Horizons ETFs and iShares have all launched their own suite of all-in-one balanced ETFs.
+The one-ticket ETF solution was first introduced to Canada by Vanguard.
+Since then, Horizons ETFs, iShares, BMO, and TD have all launched their own suite of all-in-one balanced ETFs.

-Vanguard offers five of these ETFs, each with a management fee of 0.22 percent.
+Vanguard offers five of these ETFs, each with an MER of 0.25 percent.
 The most conservative allocation is 20 percent equities and 80 percent fixed income, while the most aggressive has 100 percent allocation to equities.

-Horizons lists two balanced ETF portfolios; one with a 50 / 50 split between stocks and bonds, and the other with 70 percent equities and 30 percent bonds.
-The MER on these funds is 0.17 and 0.18 percent respectively.
+Horizons lists three asset allocation ETF portfolios; one with a 50 / 50 split between stocks and bonds, one with 70 percent equities and 30 percent bonds, and the other with a 100 percent allocation to stocks.
+The MER on these ETFs is between 0.15 percent and 0.19 percent.

 I wish these options would have been available to me back when I first started investing.
-Now it’s easy to build an investment portfolio on your own.
+Now it’s easier than ever to build an investment portfolio on your own.
 You can invest on the cheap, too, if you know where to look.
-Hint: It’s not with the big banks and investment advisors who sell you on their expertise picking stocks and timing the market.
+Hint: It’s not with the big banks and investment advisors who sell you on their stock picking and market timing expertise.

 Indeed, you can build a hands-off portfolio for less than 1 percent a year with a robo-advisor.
 Or, with slightly more effort, open a discount brokerage account and buy a one-ticket ETF solution for less than 0.25 percent a year.